 Dr. Eldon Reginald Tiffin was born on the 29th of November, 1903 in Tupperville.
 His parents, Sidney Tiffin and the former Laura Fritz were farmers.
 Dr. Tiffin had a younger sister named Lois and a younger brother named Alfred.
 Another sister Ruth died of blood poisoning on the 20th of July, 1911 at the age of 10 months.
 Dr. Tiffin attended the Tupperville Public School, Dresden High School and Chatham Collegiate Institute.

 Dr. Tiffin obtained his B.A., before attending medical school.
 He went on to achieve his M.D.,C.M. from Queen’s University in 1928.
 Dr. Tiffin interned at Kingston General Hospital and Flushing Children’s Hospital in New York.
 His sister Lois became a nurse, but she died at the age of 26 of tuberculosis.

 Dr. Tiffin started his medical career in Merlin.
-He moved to Wallaceburg in April of 1930.
-He purchased the practice of Dr. Richard Davidson Cowan which was located on Nelson Street.
+He moved to Wallaceburg in April of 1930, when he purchased the medical practice of Dr. Richard Davidson Cowan which was located on Nelson Street.

 Dr. Tiffin married Mary Eloise O’Flynn on the 15th of May 1933 in St Mary’s, Perth County, Ontario.
 Mrs. Tiffin was born on the 13th of April, 1911 in Wallaceburg.
 She was the 4th of 5 children born to Andrew Joseph O’Flynn and the former Sarah Frances Hinnegan.
 Her siblings were Dumont, Elma, Darcy and Margaret.
 Mrs. Tiffin was a nurse.